Chart Color Schemes

 Residential development activity is lower than average in Surrey Hills according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Surrey Hills has experienced approximately 49 dwelling approvals annually.
-Between FY21 and FY25, around 245 homes were approved, with an additional 12 approved in FY26 to date.
-Despite population decline in recent years, development activity has been relatively adequate, favouring buyers.
+AreaSearch analysis of ABS building approval numbers shows Surrey Hills had approximately 49 dwelling approvals per year.
+Between FY21 and FY25, around 245 homes were approved, with 12 more in FY26 by June.
+The population has declined recently, but development activity has been relatively adequate.

 Frequently Asked Questions - Development